The Mutual Visibility Problem for Fat Robots with Lights: Introduction

 We consider $n \geq 1$ unit disk robots in the plane and study the problem of providing mutual visibility to them.
 We address this problem in the lights model.
 In particular, we present an algorithm that solves the problem in $O(n)$ rounds using only 2 colors while avoiding collisions.
 The number of colors is optimal since at least two colors are needed for point robots~\cite{di2017mutual}.

 Our algorithm works under fully synchronous computation, where all robots are activated in each round and they perform their LCM cycles simultaneously in synchronized rounds.
-The moves of the robots are rigid, i.e., an adversary does not have the power to stop a moving robot before reaching its computed destination~\cite{Flocchini2012}.
+The moves of the robots are rigid, i.e., they cannot be interrupted during the execution, for example by an adversary~\cite{Flocchini2012}.

+Our results improve on previous work in two ways.
+First, we improve in terms of the number of colors used compared to~\cite{sharma2018complete}.
+Secondly, by using fat robots and having a linear number of rounds, we generalize the results known for point robots~\cite{di2017mutual,Sharma2015}.
+Additionally, we require no additional assumptions such as chirality or knowledge of $n$.